 If a PTE has 51 or more beneficiaries who receive New Mexico taxable net income, the estate or trust is required to electronically file Schedule FID-D through the Department's website or through approved third-party software.
+Where electronic filing is required, a paper-filed Schedule FID-D will be rejected by the Department.

 If the PTE has 51 or more New Mexico payees, and is unable to file electronically because a hardship exists, the PTE may request Department approval to file by paper.
-The PTE may request approval by filing Form RPD-41350, E-File Exception Request Form.
+The PTE may request approval by filing Form RPD-41350, E-File Exception Request or Form RPD-41351, E-file and E-Pay Waiver Request.
 The request must be received by the Department at least 30 days before the taxpayer's electronic report is due.